The War That Came Early: The Big Switch

 The third book's title refers to Britain and France joining Germany's side against the Soviet Union.
-After Winston Churchill dies in a car accident (widely suspected to have been a deliberate assassination), Rudolf Hess is able to convince the two allies to send their armies into the Soviet Union.
+After War Minister Winston Churchill dies in a car accident (widely suspected to be a cover for an assassination), Rudolf Hess is able to convince the two allies to send their armies into the Soviet Union.
+Prime Minister Neville Chamberlain steps down in favor of Horace Wilson, whose rule becomes increasingly authoritarian.
 The German Army withdraws from France; the Czechoslovak exiles, betrayed by the Allies, retreat to Republican Spain, while the United States abandons its Lend Lease support for Britain and France.
 Soviet forces retreat into their own territory as the winter starts.
-Jews in the conquered lands are harshly oppressed, although those in Poland are exempt as their country is an ally of Germany.
+Jews in the conquered lands are harshly oppressed, although those in Poland are exempt as their country is an ally of Germany - there is no Holocaust.
 Japan finally takes Vladivostok and makes peace with the USSR.
 The United States enacts an embargo against Japan; in response, Japan attacks British, French, Dutch, and American targets across the Pacific on January 12, 1941.

 Coup d'État

-The fourth book covers a coup in Britain that turns the country away from their alliance with the Nazis, followed by the French (who did not need to change their government to do that).
-The Japanese gain ground throughout the Pacific and southeast Asia and bloody the American Pacific Fleet through air attacks, forcing them to retreat to Pearl Harbor; the Americans learn the hard way that the age of big surface warships is over and that with the advent of air power the only warships which count are the Aircraft Carriers - in which the US Navy is woefully deficient.
+The fourth book covers a military coup in Britain, led by General Archibald Wavell with the blessing of King George VI, that turns the country away from their alliance with the Nazis, followed by the French (who did not need a change of government to do so).
+The Japanese gain ground throughout the Pacific and southeast Asia and bloody the American Pacific Fleet through air attacks, forcing them to retreat to Pearl Harbor; the Americans learn the hard way that the age of big surface warships is over and that with the advent of air power the only warships which count are the aircraft carriers -in which the US Navy is woefully deficient in both numbers and training.

 Two Fronts

 The fifth book spans from 1942 to early 1943.
 Having once again switched sides, the British and French have reopened the Western Front and are also fighting the Germans and Italians in North Africa.
 Because of the shift in German resources, the Red Army is finally able to break through and liberate Belarus and Ukraine near the end of the book.
 In the Pacific theater, Japan attempts a biological attack on Hawaii.
-President Roosevelt cuts government funding for the Manhattan Project.
+President Franklin D. Roosevelt cuts government funding for the Manhattan Project.